Asian Coleslaw with Chicken, Broccoli and Toasted Almonds

 Why You’ll Love It

-- It’s fast and flexible: With store-bought slaw mix and a quick dressing, it comes together in minutes—and works with or without the chicken.
+- It's fast and flexible: With store-bought slaw mix and a quick dressing, it comes together in minutes, and works with or without the chicken.
+For another quick weeknight meal, try this Asian-inspired easy chicken and broccoli recipe ready in 15 minutes!

 - Full of bold, fresh flavors: Tangy, savory, lightly sweet-and that toasted almond crunch makes it irresistible.